The Future of Enterprise Content Strategy Is Composability

-At Acquia, we’ve approached this problem by embracing the composability and freedom of Drupal software.
-The Drupal community creates a vast, open source marketplace of 40,000+ modules that enable organizations to adapt to ever-changing digital demands.
+At Acquia, we approach this problem by embracing the composability and freedom of Drupal software.
+The Drupal community creates a vast, open source marketplace of 45,000+ modules that enable organizations to adapt to evolving digital demands.
 It allows developers and marketers to embrace change by assembling packaged business capabilities and services into tailored, customer-centric experiences.
-Simply put, Drupal lets us build whatever customers need and expect — you could do this, too!
+Simply put, Drupal lets us build whatever customers need and expect — you can do this, too!

-A composable enterprise content strategy will dismantle rigid business models and empower deeper collaboration across the entire organization to shape more personalized and contextual interactions with customers.
+A composable enterprise content strategy will dismantle rigid business models and empower deeper collaboration across the entire organization to shape more personalized and contextually relevant interactions with customers.
 The strategy offers three essential differentiators from a monolithic solution: